LucasDelfino92/morrowindsharp/main.md

 ### Installation instructions:
 - **Main files - LTBD**

+Configurable mod for automatical adjustment of lighting, including override values, cell whitelist, and light object editing.

+> ℹ️ Patching Let There Be Darkness for compatibility with Security Enhanced

 - Right-click on the installed mod and select **Open in Explorer**
 - Navigate to MWSE\mods\RFD\LetThereBeDarkness, and double-click **main.lua**
 - Using [**Notepad++**](https://notepad-plus-plus.org/downloads/v7.9.5/), write -- at the start of line 415.
 This will remove the LiveLightEditing functionality, which conflicts with one of the keybindings from Security Enhanced
 - Save the edited text file

-Configurable mod for automatical adjustment of lighting, including override values, cell whitelist, and light object editing.

 ## [**Transporter Lights**](https://www.nexusmods.com/morrowind/mods/48050)